Publisher and Editor of OLDaily

 Let's begin with the concept of virtualization.
 Take your desktop or laptop computer and think about it as a self-contained unit, which it is.
 It has an operating system, computer programs, and data.
 All this is stored in the computer's memory or on its hard drive.
 Make an exact clone of all that data.
 Now you have two versions of your computer – the original, and an image of the original.
 Take this image and place it inside a program that emulates your computer's hardware.
 Now your computer has been virtualized – you have one computer running inside another computer.

 We've had virtualization software for decades.
 Apple users depended on Parallels to run Windows applications.
 People who used Linux used WINE to read Microsoft Word Documents or play Flight Simulator.
-Hobbyists used VMWare to run Linux computers on their Windows machine, and today both the original and Oracle's VirtualBox are the major competitors (see this article for a full range).
+Hobbyists used VMWare to run Linux computers on their Windows machine, and today both the original and Oracle's VirtualBox are the major competitors.
 Almost all websites today are run on virtual computers running inside (for example) a Rackspace environment.

 In the last few years cloud technology has evolved from virtual computers to virtual containers.